kellymilligan/canvas-framer/README.md

-#HTML app to generate print-resolution and paper size artwork from Canvas graphics
+#HTML app to generate print-resolution artwork from Canvas graphics at common paper sizes (A0 - A4)

 ## Install and usage